Here are some clear tips for how to do a sales pitch.

 Try not to sound like a salesperson.

-The first tip that we have for how to do a sales pitch is to try to avoid sounding like a salesperson.
+The first tip that we have for is to try to avoid sounding like a salesperson.
 This may either sound difficult or counterproductive if you are indeed a salesperson trying to sell something, but we believe that buyers don’t feel great when someone is trying to talk them into buying something.

 We feel like not only do you want to do some small things to make a person interested, you also should try to do some small things to avoid turning the prospect off and it starts with this tip.

 Talk more about the sales prospect.

 Whether you are talking to a sales prospect or having a conversation in a personal setting, we believe that you can make the other person more engaged by talking more about them and less about you.

 This is such a relevant point for how to do a sales pitch because it can be easy for salespeople to focus a lot of a conversation on their own stuff like their products and their company.
 This is understandable because they want to sell to make commissions and hit their quota and sales targets.

 We recommend tweaking this a bit to decrease the “all about me” type of conversation and make it more about the prospect by asking them more questions, talking about their challenges, and talking about how they can improve things.

 Focus on the value that you offer.

 When trying to deliver a pitch, try to focus more on the value that your products offer.
 This is not what your products do, it is what your products help your customers to do (or improve).